4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Background of 4D mmWave Radars

 \subsubsection{Software}

-By virtually realizing hardware improvement or optimizing signal processing algorithms along the processing flow, radar resolution can be improved at the software level. \begin{itemize} \item Virtual aperture imaging: inspired by the traditional synthetic aperture radar (SAR), some researchers try to virtually expand the aperture of antennas through software design, thus enhancing the angular resolution \cite{wuGeneralizedThreeDimensionalImaging2019}.
-This method has a remarkable effect on angular resolution improvement but usually needs the help of cascading to reduce noise. \item Super-resolution: super-resolution can be achieved by replacing traditional methods like FFT in the signal processing flow with innovative algorithms \cite{zhangMmEyeSuperResolutionMillimeter2021}, even learning-based algorithms \cite{choGuidedGenerativeAdversarial2021}.
-However, it also requires deeper research for practical application. \end{itemize}
+By virtually realizing hardware improvement or optimizing signal processing algorithms along the processing workflow, radar resolution can also be improved at the software level.
+Inspired by the synthetic aperture radar (SAR) technology, angular resolution can be increased by virtually expanding the aperture of antennas through software design \cite{wuGeneralizedThreeDimensionalImaging2019}.
+Furthermore, innovative learning-based algorithms have the potential to replace traditional signal processing algorithms, such as FFT and CFAR \cite{choGuidedGenerativeAdversarial2021} \cite{brodeskiDeepRadarDetector2019} thus facilitating a super-resolution effect.

-\section{Extrinsic Calibration}
+\subsection{Extrinsic Calibration}

-Radar point clouds are relatively sparse, and spectrum data is not sufficiently intuitive.
-Due to multi-path effects and clutter interference, noise is also considerable, posing challenges for calibration.
-For 4D mmWave radar, the higher resolution alleviates this issue, but there is still a lack of sufficiently robust online calibration methods.
+Given the relative sparsity and noise of radar point clouds, and the non-intuitive nature of spectrum data, it is a significant challenge to calibrate radars with other sensors.
+While the enhanced resolution of 4D mmWave radars somewhat mitigates this issue, there remains a dearth of robust online calibration methods.

-Following traditional calibration methods of 3D mmWave radars, retro-reflectors are commonly used to improve calibration accuracy.
-By carefully placing several retro-reflectors in specific locations, analyzing sensing results of the 4D mmWave radar, and comparing them with LiDAR and camera data, the extrinsic parameters can be calibrated \cite{zhengTJ4DRadSet4DRadar2022}.
-Instead of successively calibrating each sensor pair, Domhof et al. calibrate all sensors together directly with respect to the mobile robot’s body and achieve a median rotation error of only 0.02 $^{\circ}$ \cite{domhofJointExtrinsicCalibration2021}.
+Following traditional calibration methods of 3D mmWave radars, corner reflectors are commonly employed to improve calibration accuracy.
+By carefully placing several corner reflectors and analyzing the sensing results of the 4D mmWave radar in conjunction with LiDAR and camera data, the extrinsic parameters can be calibrated \cite{zhengTJ4DRadSet4DRadar2022}.
+In a departure from the conventional approach of calibrating each sensor pair sequentially, Domhof et al. calibrate all sensors simultaneously with respect to the body of mobile robot, achieving a median rotation error of a mere 0.02 $^{\circ}$ \cite{domhofJointExtrinsicCalibration2021}.
+By leveraging the Random Sample and Consensus (RANSAC) and Levenberg-Marquardt non-linear optimization, \cite{cheng3DRadarCamera2023} accomplishes radar-camera calibration with only one single corner reflector, obviating the requirement of a specially designed calibration environment.